phillosz/scrabble/README.md

 python3 rework.py
 ```

-Make sure that you have python downloaded on your machine.
+Make sure that you have [python](https://www.python.org/downloads/) downloaded on your machine.

 ## How to play

-Board size is 15x15, so the center is at 8,8 coordiantions.
+Board size is 15x15, so the center is at 8,8 coordiantions.<br>
 All your inputs are either in CAPSLOCK or numbers.